- Home

 | Total | €8/month | €136/month | €303/month |

-Even at the premium tier, connectivity costs in Portugal are a fraction of what you’d pay in London, Amsterdam, or Zurich.
-And the budget option — a basic eSIM plus Madeira’s free coworking — makes Portugal one of the cheapest places in Western Europe to work remotely.
+Even at the premium tier, connectivity costs are a fraction of London, Amsterdam, or Zurich.
+The budget option — a basic eSIM plus Madeira’s free coworking — makes Portugal one of Western Europe’s cheapest places to work remotely.

 -

 Get an eSIM before you fly.
-Install Airalo or Saily before departure so you have data the moment you land.
-Buy a local SIM later if you’re staying longer than two weeks.
+Install Saily or Holafly before departure for data on landing.
+Buy a local SIM later for stays over two weeks.

 -

-Test internet before signing any lease.
-Run a speed test at the apartment before committing.
-Ask which ISP serves the building — NOS and Vodafone fiber are generally the most reliable.
-Avoid ADSL-only buildings if fast internet is critical to your work.
+Test internet before signing leases.
+Run speed tests at different times.
+Ask which ISP serves the building — NOS and Vodafone fiber are most reliable.

 -

 Protect yourself on public WiFi.
-Install NordVPN before arriving.
-Activate it automatically on untrusted networks.
-Portuguese cafes are generally safe, but an open WiFi network is an open WiFi network.
+Install NordVPN and activate it automatically on untrusted networks.

 -

 Download carrier apps in English.
-NOS and Vodafone both have English-language versions of their apps.
-Use them for data top-ups, plan management, and checking your remaining balance — far easier than visiting a physical store.
+NOS and Vodafone both have English versions for data top-ups and plan management.

 -

-Use a portable power bank.
-Not for internet specifically, but Portuguese cafes can be stingy with power outlets (especially the older, more atmospheric ones).
-A 20,000 mAh power bank keeps your laptop and phone running through a full cafe day.
+Carry a portable power bank.
+Portuguese cafes can be stingy with outlets, especially the charming old ones.
+A 20,000 mAh bank keeps you running through a full cafe day.

 -